greatxue/coding_language/cpp_tut/2_cpp_fun.md

 swap(n1, n2);
 ```

-`n1` and `n2` remain the initial values after execution.
-Why?

 **Reference Variables**

-If you have worked it out, then we continue with ***reference variables*** in C++.
+To bring this value out, could apply ***reference variables*** in C++.

-A *reference variable* is an alias for an already existing variable, indicated by a prefix `&` character.
+A *reference variable* could be thought of as an alias for an already existing variable, indicated by a prefix `&` character.

 A reference must be initialized when it is declared, after which it cannot be reassigned.

 ```cpp
 void swap(int & x, int & y) {